pnp/cli-microsoft365/README.md

 [![Join the chat at https://gitter.im/office365-cli/cli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/office365-cli/cli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The Office 365 CLI allows you to manage different settings of your Microsoft Office 365 tenant on any platform.
+Using the Office 365 CLI, you can manage your Microsoft Office 365 tenant on any platform.
+No matter if you are on Windows, macOS or Linux, using Bash, Cmder or PowerShell, using the Office 365 CLI you can configure Office 365 and build automation scripts.

 [![asciicast](https://asciinema.org/a/TJORGWjhqrbOSOQHe7fh3c11S.png)](https://asciinema.org/a/TJORGWjhqrbOSOQHe7fh3c11S)